dclement1/Remote_Sensing_Workshop_2/README.md

 # A Bit about Remote Sensing and LIDAR
 ### Our main data source was a LIDAR point cloud obtained from the National Oceanic and Atmospheric Administration’s coastal LIDAR data portal.
 LIDAR, which is a type of sensor that is generally on an airplane or satelite, fires laser pulses at the ground, and records their return signatures.
 This gives us a very accurate representation of the elevation of the surface of what the laser pulse hit.
 The resulting set of elevation points is what we refer to as a Point Cloud.
 The point cloud for our Data is made of 2,093,340 points.

 - *The first image below is an illustration of how LIDAR sensors are used to collect data.
-LIDAR sensors are commonly placed in the belly of light aircraft flying at relatively low altitude.
+LIDAR sensors are commonly placed in the belly of light aircraft, flying at relatively low altitude.
 Source: LIDAR-America.com*
 ![LidarIllust](LIDAR.jpg)